-Hummingbird Streusel Loaf Cake: Southern treat cake make with bananas, crushed pineapple, and pecans topped with streusel and drizzled with a cream cheese glaze.
+Hummingbird Streusel Loaf Cake is made with bananas, crushed pineapple, and pecans topped with streusel and drizzled with cream cheese glaze.

 A lot of leftover bananas on the counter and not wanting to make banana bread starts to make you look for new recipes.